Online language learning system dedicated to giving people the tools they need for success in a... Read more...

-Any individual, regardless of their place of residence, who has a bank account, owns a vehicle, real estate, goods, or financial or capital investments in Brazil must apply for registration in the Cadastro de Pessoa Física.
+Any individual, including a minor, regardless of their place of residence, who has a bank account, owns a vehicle, real estate, goods, or financial or capital investments in Brazil must apply for registration in the Cadastro de Pessoa Física.
 Once registration is complete, a CPF number will be issued.
+The CPF is a unique number and is only issued once.

 To register for a CPF in Brazil, an individual will need to provide the following documents: